2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Surprisingly little has changed in the Ariya’s trajectory from concept to production, and that’s a good thing.
 Nissan has carried through the same futuristic, coupe-like form; it’s targeting 300 EPA-rated miles for the larger of two batteries (90 kwh, versus 65 kwh); twin-motor all-wheel-drive models will offer a clever e-4orce system that interlaces stability controls and motor controls; and the Ariya will offer ProPilot Assist 2.0, which is more akin to Tesla’s Navigate on Autopilot in its present form.

-Official outputs will vary from 215 hp to 389 hp, and from 221 lb-ft to 443 lb-ft of torque respectively.
+Official outputs will vary from 215 to 389 horsepower, and from 221 to 443 pound-feet of torque, respectively.
 Executives have hinted that 0-60 mph times will clock around 5.0 seconds.

 Nissan Ariya

-In the U.S., the Ariya will compete with the Tesla Model Y, the Volkswagen ID.4, the Volvo XC40 Recharge, and the Ford Mustang Mach-E—all of which are in the vicinity of its 182.9-inch length and 109.3-inch wheelbase.
+In the U.S., the Ariya will compete with electric crossovers such as the Tesla Model Y, the Volkswagen ID.4, the Volvo XC40 Recharge, and the Ford Mustang Mach-E—all of which are in the vicinity of its 182.9-inch length and 109.3-inch wheelbase.
 It will arrive here in the second half of 2021, after a mid-year 2021 arrival in Japan.
 European deliveries will follow.

 To save you more than top-level spec rehash and give you a better idea of whether you might want to abandon your order on one of these other models, we caught up with Nissan executives ahead of the reveal: Ivan Espinosa, Nissan’s senior VP for global product planning, and Alfonso Albaisa, the senior vice president for global design.
-With them, we homed in on some fine points that are either surprising or noteworthy—key points of differentiation for the Ariya as the competition heats up.
+With them, we homed in on some key points of differentiation for the Ariya as the competition heats up.

 Yes, the battery is liquid-cooled.
 Espinosa confirmed that the battery is liquid-cooled and that Nissan has a new thermal management system for it.
 From nearly half a million Leafs in ten years, he said that “there’s a lot of learning there in terms of durability, battery behavior, and safety.”